songyang722/coursera/Google IT Support/note-foundations.md

 Hard Drive: holds all of our data, which includes all of our music, pictures, applications

 Motherboard: the body or circulatory system of the computer that connects all the pieces together

+Programs: instructions that tell the computer what to do

+EDB (External Data Bus): a row of wires that interconnect the parts of our computer

+MCC (Memory Controller Chip): a bridge between the CPU and the RAM

+Cache: smaller that RAM but store data that use often and quickly reference it, there are 3 different cache levels in a CPU: L1, L2, and L3, L1 is the smallest and fastest cache

+Clock Speed: the maximum number of clock cycles that it can handle in a certain time period